srinivas32/yabar/README.md

         underline-size: 2;
         overline-size: 2;

+* Offset size: This option defines the text offset size.
+Default is 0.
+Example:

+        offset-size: 2;

 * Slack: You can define the size of the slack (i.e. the unused space between blocks).
 Default is 0.
 Example:

         slack-size: 2;